mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/mobile-swift/README.md

 2. Open the config file  ```./mobile-swift/Controller/Config.xcconfig```
 3. Update ```Atlas_App_ID = <-- Your Atlas App ID -->```
 4. Run the the app.
 Sometimes it may be required to reset the package caches in Xcode -> ```'File -> Packages -> Reset Package Caches'```
+5. If you have changed the password for the user created in [part 1](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/tree/main/atlas-backend) update the password on the login screen!

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/Mobileapp.png)